U.S. attorneys argue Aetna-Humana deal violates antitrust law: Trial

 Justice Department lawyer Craig Conrath told Judge John Bates of the U.S. District Court for the District of Columbia that traditional government-managed Medicare does not compete with Medicare Advantage, which is managed by insurance companies.

 Aetna has argued that Medicare Advantage competes with the government's traditional Medicare program for elderly or disabled patients.
-It also is selling Medicare plans in some regions to Molina Healthcare Co (MOH.N), a move Conrath said would not help sustain competition.
+It also is selling Medicare plans in some regions to Molina Healthcare Co, a move Conrath said would not help sustain competition.

 Humana is the second largest Medicare Advantage insurer while Aetna is the fourth, and the two compete in more than 600 counties, the government said in its complaint.
 Eight states and Washington, DC joined the government in the lawsuit.